acdh-oeaw/AkSearchExtend/README.md

 Remark - description below applies to the current AkSearch which is based on VuFind 6.
 Some stuff will change with Vufind >= 7 which migrated from Zend2 to Laminas.

-### Making the code loadable by Zend2
+### Making the code loadable by Zend2/Laminas

-VuFind/AkSearch are written using Zend2 framework and extending/adjusting them goes down to implementation of you own Zend2 module(s).
+VuFind/AkSearch are written using the Laminas framework and extending/adjusting them goes down to implementation of you own Laminas module(s).

-To get your code recognized and properly loaded by a Zend2 you must:
+To get your code recognized and properly loaded by the Laminas you must:

 * Choose your module name (here it's `aksearchExt`).
 * Implement a `{my module name}\Module` class implementing `getAutoloaderConfig()` and `getConfig()` methods.
-    * The `getAutoloaderConfig()` should just return an empty array (as composer will deal with autoloading for us and we don't need Zend2 for that).
+    * The `getAutoloaderConfig()` should just return an empty array (as composer will deal with autoloading for us and we don't need Laminas for that).
-    * The `getConfig()` class should return a Zend2/VuFind module configuration (an empty one is perfectly valid for starters).
+    * The `getConfig()` class should return a Laminas/VuFind module configuration (an empty one is perfectly valid for starters).
-    * The minimal implementation of the `aksearchExt` module (making it Zend2-loadable but nothing more than that) would look as follows:
+    * The minimal implementation of the `aksearchExt` module (making it Laminas-loadable but nothing more than that) would look as follows:
       ```php
       class aksearchExt\Module {
           public function getAutoloaderConfig() {